zczeng333/MiniASPEN/README.md

 ## Usage
 ### System Decomposition

-- To run a system decomposition:
-Construct your problem set in a txt file according to the following format
+- Construct your problem set in a txt file according to the following format
 ```
 {'node1':['nodes_connected_to_node1'], 'node2':['nodes_connected_to_node2'],...}
 ```
-Store your problem set in folder '/examples', and run the following command in your terminal
+- Store your problem set in folder '/examples', and run the following command in your terminal
 ```
 > python main.py --task decompose --example name_of_your_problem_set.txt
 ```

 ### Equation Decomposition

-- To run a equation decomposition:
-Construct your problem set in a txt file according to the following format
+- Construct your problem set in a txt file according to the following format
 ```
 {'equation1':['variables_in_equation1'], 'equation2':['variables_in_equation2'],...}
 ```
-Store your problem set in folder '/examples', and run the following command in your terminal
+- Store your problem set in folder '/examples', and run the following command in your terminal
 ```
 > python main.py --task equation --example name_of_your_problem_set.txt
 ```

 ### System Tearing

-- To run a system tearing:
-Construct your problem set in a txt file according to the following format
+- Construct your problem set in a txt file according to the following format
 ```
 {'node1':['nodes_connected_to_node1'], 'node2':['nodes_connected_to_node2'],...}
 ```
-Store your problem set in folder '/examples', and run the following command in your terminal
+- Store your problem set in folder '/examples', and run the following command in your terminal
 ```
 > python main.py --task tear --example name_of_your_problem_set.txt
 ```